jansturm92/btcminer-mcu/README.md

 ### mining-software
 The mining software is configured via [config.toml](mining-software/config.toml) or CLI parameters (see `python3 miner.py --help` for more details).
 CLI arguments will overwrite values defined in `config.toml`.
-Each mining device has to be added under a separate `[[devices]]` section.
+Mining devices can be specified in separate `[[devices]]` sections or will be discovered automatically if auto-detection is enabled.

 `make start-mining`: Starts the mining software with default parameters defined in `config.toml`.
 `make test-mining`: Runs the test suite on the device defined in [test_config.toml](mining-software/tests/test_config.toml).